wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-connectivity/includes/4-implement-zero-trust-model.md

 ## Adopting a Zero Trust security model

 The Zero Trust model is a significant change from the traditional approach and requires time and planning to implement correctly.
-You probably won’t be able to complete this implementation in a single day.
+You probably won't be able to complete this implementation in a single day.
 Instead, you must gradually adopt Zero Trust implementation steps and apply them to key applications over time.

 Start by implementing Zero Trust principles for key Microsoft 365 workloads, such as Exchange Online, SharePoint Online, and Microsoft Teams.
 These are well trusted, widely used, and will realize the highest return on your investment in Zero Trust.
 Less important applications and workloads can continue to connect through edge security systems and suffer from sub-optimal performance, until you can reconfigure them.